-As described in Notes 1 and 3 to the consolidated financial statements, the Company recognized revenue of \$1,619.0 million in its Discovery and Safety Assessment (DSA) segment in 2019, of which \$1,618.3 million was recognized over time as services are delivered to the customer based on the extent of progress towards completion of the performance obligation using either the cost-to-cost (input method) or right to invoice measures of progress (output method).
+As described in Notes 1 and 3 to the consolidated financial statements, the Company recognized revenue of \$1,837.4 million in its Discovery and Safety Assessment (DSA) segment in 2020, of which \$1,836.5 million was recognized over time as services are delivered to the customer based on the extent of progress towards completion of the performance obligation using either the cost-to-cost (input method) or right to invoice (output method) measures of progress.
 The selection of the method to measure progress towards completion requires judgment and is based on the nature of the products or services to be provided.
 Management uses the cost-to-cost measure of progress when it best depicts the transfer of value to the customer, which occurs as the Company incurs costs on its contract, generally related to fixed fee service contracts.
-Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
-The costs calculation includes variables such as labor hours, allocation of overhead costs, research model costs, and subcontractor costs.
+Under the cost-to-cost measure of progress, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs, and subcontractor costs.
 Revenue is recorded proportionally as costs are incurred.
 The right-to-invoice measure of progress is generally related to rate per unit contracts, as the extent of progress towards completion is measured based on discrete service or time-based increments, such as samples tested or labor hours incurred.
 Revenue is recorded in the amount invoiced since that amount corresponds directly to the value of the Company's performance to date.

-The principal considerations for our determination that performing procedures relating to DSA revenue recognized over time is a critical audit matter are there was a high degree of auditor subjectivity and effort in performing procedures to evaluate the calculation of DSA revenue recognized over time, including the estimates of the variables within the calculation of the forecasted cost of service contracts, such as labor hours, allocation of overhead costs, research model costs, and subcontractor costs.
+The principal considerations for our determination that performing procedures relating to DSA revenue recognized over time is a critical audit matter are the high degree of auditor judgment, subjectivity and effort in performing procedures and in evaluating the audit evidence obtained related to the extent of progress towards completion, actual costs incurred, and management's assumptions used in determining the total estimated costs at completion related to labor hours, allocation of overhead costs, research model costs, and subcontractor costs.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to DSA revenue recognized over time, including controls over the review of agreements, development of the forecasted costs, the review of budget versus actual costs incurred and the review of revenue recognition.
-These procedures also included, among others, (i) reading agreements and reports describing the results of services provided for a sample of service contracts selected for testing, (ii) evaluating and testing management's process for determining the amount of revenue recognized for a sample of service contracts, which included evaluating the reasonableness of forecasted costs through a comparison of actual current year project costs to historical management cost estimates for completed service contracts, and (iii) testing actual costs incurred for a sample of in-process service contracts by examining evidence of costs incurred, including invoices, time cards, human resources documents, and the completeness and accuracy of overhead allocations.
+These procedures included testing the effectiveness of controls relating to DSA revenue recognized over time, including controls over the extent of progress towards completion, actual costs incurred and determination of total estimated costs at completion, review of agreements, review of budget versus actual costs incurred and review of revenue recognition.
+These procedures also included, among others, (i) reading agreements and reports describing the results of services provided for a sample of service contracts, (ii) evaluating and testing management's process for determining the amount of revenue recognized for a sample of service contracts, which included evaluating the reasonableness of the estimates of costs and management's assumptions related to labor hours, allocation of overhead costs, research model costs, and subcontractor costs through a comparison of actual current year project costs to historical management cost estimates for completed service contracts, and (iii) testing actual costs incurred for a sample of in-process service contracts by examining evidence of costs incurred, including invoices, time cards, human resources documents, and the completeness and accuracy of overhead allocations.

-/s/ PricewaterhouseCoopers LLP Boston, Massachusetts February 11, 2020
+/s/ PricewaterhouseCoopers LLP Boston, Massachusetts February 17, 2021